SciPhi-AI/R2R/CONTRIBUTING.md

     ```

 2.  **Start the services:**

+    NOTE: These steps are only for when one has modified the Python `r2r/py/*` contents only.

+    To ensure your changes are reflected, first remove the existing `r2r` image:

+    ```bash
+    docker image rm r2r_r2r
+    ```

+    Then, start & rebuild the r2r service Dockerfile and other services:

     ```bash
     docker compose -f compose.dev.yaml up --build
     ```

     This command will build the `r2r` service (if necessary) and start all services defined in `compose.dev.yaml`.
 The `--build` flag ensures that the `r2r` image is built from the `../py` directory.

 3. **Accessing the services**